Thammasok/booklist/README.md

 - [Web App Documentation](./web-app/README.md) - Frontend documentation
 - [API Documentation](http://localhost:3100/api-docs) (after starting the backend)

-## 🤝 Contributing

-Contributions are welcome!
-Please read our [Contributing Guide](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments

 - Built with Next.js, React, Node.js, and MongoDB